Authors: Killingsworth, M. A., & Gilbert, D. T.

 Many forms of meditation and mindfulness do work on training consciousness to rest in the present moment.
 But from the Tibetan Buddhist perspective to equate this with a conclusion that mind wandering is a cause of unhappiness is somewhat misleading.
 Traditional meditation is often set in a wider context, undertaken for the benefit of all beings (self and other).
 Any merit that is accumulated from resting in the present moment is typically dedicated to others, rooting the practice in the past present and future.
 The idea that a thought, rather than the reaction (attachment or aversion) to the thought is the cause of unhappiness isn’t supported by the theoretical frameworks of traditional meditation systems.

 Abnormally high levels of mind wandering are likely to be clinically problematic, but even today we don’t know all the functions mind wandering might have.
 It’s considered to be linked to the narrative we make to understand ourselves in the wider world.
-There isn’t evidence that the process itself brings unhappiness, it may be that the quality of our self generated narrative rather than mind wandering per se might be the problem.
-For example 1 in 4, 14 year old girls in the UK demonstrate symptoms of depression, and that teenage depression is correlated with social media use.
-Can we say that mind wandering to social media content, rather than emotions linked to social media content is the root case of any reported unhappiness?
+There isn’t evidence that the process itself brings unhappiness, it may be that the quality of our self-generated narrative rather than mind-wandering per se might be the problem.
+For example, 1 in 4, 14-year-old girls in the UK demonstrate symptoms of depression, and that teenage depression is correlated with social media use.
+Can we say that mind wandering to social media content, rather than emotions linked to social media content is the root cause of any reported unhappiness?